 Rowcroft Hospice is an independent charity which provides specialist palliative care services to the South Devon community.
-All services are provided free of charge to all adults to help people make every day the best day possible and enable families to share precious moments together.
-Rowcroft Hospice also provides care to those who are transitioning to adulthood on a case by case basis, who require specialist palliative care expertise.
+All services are provided free of charge to all adults (aged 18 to 85 years plus) to help people make every day the best day possible and enable families to share precious moments together.
+Rowcroft Hospice also provides care to those aged 16- 18 who are transitioning to adulthood on a case-by-case basis, who require specialist palliative care expertise.